Education

 - Direct Transfer, Associate of Arts

-- Human Services, Associate of Applied Science
+- Graphic Design and Web Development, Associate of Applied Science

 - HVAC Technology, Associate of Applied Science